 Aloe Vera Gel

-- Aloe vera gel is rich in antioxidants and soothing enzymes.
+Aloe Vera Gel is rich in antioxidants and soothing enzymes.
 It cools the skin and may help even out the skin tone.

 - Best For: Mild white patches from sun or dryness